SotongDJ/CelebrationNight/README.md

 # CelebrationNight

 **This project was released under GPL-3.0 License.**

-## Scripts for transcriptome analysis.
+## Scripts for transcriptome analysis

 - This project include some experiment coding for testing purpose.
 - Use it at your own risk.
 - I will try my best to complete and polish this documentation.

 ## Type of process

 ### CoFRIL

 - **Co**nfig **F**irst and **R**un **I**t **L**ater

 |   **Definition**   |  **Naming**   |